 And why not?

 "Hypochondriac" is a ten-dollar word, probably coined by some well-educated person—perhaps a physician.
 It's derogatory.
-All it really means is that the doctor can't solve the patient's problems.
+All it really means is that the doctor can't solve the patient's problems, or doesn't want to engage themselves in difficult work.

 Healthy hypochondria is simply self-attention.
-We are trying to use our symptoms to guide us toward a better understanding of our health and how our bodies work.
+We are trying to use our symptoms to guide us toward a better understanding of our health and how our bodies work, such as the woman with the kidney stone.